Free shipping (DE) - 30 days return policy

 Blueblocker Glasses

 These lenses are advertised as "blue light filtering".
-The lenses are provided with a coating that is supposed to offer a certain protection against blue light.
-However, data show that this coating can only filter a small percentage of blue light.
+The lenses are provided with a coating that is supposed to offer a certain level of protection against blue light.
+However, data shows that this coating can only filter blue light to a small percentage.

-The point here is to look closely: While blueblocker glasses really block blue light and don't let it through to the eye, bluefilter glasses actually filter only part of the blue light and most of the light still reaches the eyes.
+The point here is to look closely: While blueblocker glasses really do block blue light and don't let it through to the eye, bluefilter glasses actually filter only a portion of the blue light, and most of the light still reaches the eyes.

 What are the advantages of blue light goggles?

-• Advantage number 1: Blueblocker glasses are simple and effective if you no longer want to let blue light from artificial light sources reach your eyes in the evening.
+• Advantage number 1: Blueblocker glasses are simple and effective if you don't want to let blue light from artificial light sources reach your eyes in the evening.

 • Benefit number 3: Blue light goggles help eyes feel less tired and also less dry or irritated.

 • Benefit number 4: Your Blueblocker glasses can be a real help in reducing headaches.
-Often, digital eye strain cannot be reduced because your job requires you to work at a computer screen.
+Often, digital eye strain can't be reduced because your job requires you to work in front of a screen.
 With Blueblocker glasses, you're doing something good for your health and preventing headaches.

 What else can you do to protect your eyes?